HarinRamesh/HarinRamesh.github.io/_pages/about.md

 permalink: /about/
 ---

 Hi there, I'm Harin.
-By day, I'm a software engineer, but my nights are fueled by a deep fascination with the inner workings of computers.
-In particular, I'm obsessed with two things: concurrency and compilers.
+I'm a software engineer.
+In particular, I'm very curious about how software as a systems works, even though I never worked with compilers that is something I rally want to venture out..

 This blog is my way of sharing my passion and learnings with all of you.

-PS: And of course, thanks to ChatGPT for writing such an **incredibly unique and original intro**.